siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u_1+u_2+2\sqrt{u_1u_2}\cos\Delta,
 $$

-so if one wants an addition law for the local load rather than for the field, this is it.

 Under coherent overlap, if $\Delta=0$ and $u_1=u_2$, then

 $$
 u=(\sqrt{u_1}+\sqrt{u_2})^2=4u_1.
 $$

-That is the exact local readout of the merged field.
+This result looks surprising: four times the energy density.
 To connect it with energy bookkeeping, now treat the overlapping objects not as two unrelated infinite waves but as two equal closed portions of flow.
 Write

 $$
 E_i=\int_{V_i} u_i\,dV.